Want to start eating healthy? In this post you’ll find practical tips for eating better, even if you’re short on time in your 9-5 grind.

 If I’m going to have a bunch of calories, I’d rather they not be in liquid form.
 A glass of soda (plus the free refill) is pretty much equivalent to having an additional half portion of food.

 Instead, swap the juice or soda for water and it’ll make a huge difference in how you feel!

 If you’re used to drinking soda and juice with meals, don’t switch to water cold turkey.
 Quitting cold turkey will cause you to have sugar withdrawals, which you definitely don’t want.

 Try to go down to having water 1/4 of the time, once you get used to that, switch to 1/2 until you can go as close as possible to all the way.

-Tim and I switched to drinking more water a few years ago.
-He treats himself to 1 soda a week and I usually just have water.
-Since we gradually weened ourselves off, we don’t crave the juice or soda like we used to.
+I switched to drinking more water a few years ago.
+You can get started by treating yourself to 1 soda a week gradually ween yourself off,; then you don’t crave the juice or soda, like we used to.